Claudy bombing: RUC investigation

 The IRA chief of staff Seán Mac Stíofáin stated local IRA units and operations staff had denied involvement in the attack.
-In December 2002, following a review of intelligence and other material related to the bomb explosions in Claudy, it was revealed that Father James Chesney had been a leading member of the IRA's South Derry Brigade.
-Derry politician Ivan Cooper (of the Social Democratic and Labour Party), stated in 2002 that the IRA and Father James Chesney (a Catholic priest from the nearby parish of Desertmartin) were involved in the attack.
+In December 2002, following a review of intelligence and other material related to the bomb explosions in Claudy, it was revealed that Fr James Chesney had been a leading member of the IRA's South Derry Brigade.
+Derry politician Ivan Cooper (of the Social Democratic and Labour Party), stated in 2002 that the IRA and Chesney (a Catholic priest from the nearby parish of Desertmartin) were involved in the attack.
 Cooper stated:Within a couple of days, a man lurked like a scared rabbit outside one of my constituency offices.
 He told me the IRA was behind the bomb and I had every reason to believe him.
 He gave no names and I asked no names.
 That is the way it was then.
 It was dangerous to know too much.
 But several months later, I became aware of the identities and I have absolutely no doubt that Father Jim Chesney was involved.

 The type and colour of car used by those who gave the bomb warning were rare in Northern Ireland at that time.
 In the first week of August 1972, the RUC arrested a suspect (called "Man A") who owned a similar car.
 He provided an alibi, however, that he had been at Chesney's home in Bellaghy at the time.
 Chesney and another person corroborated the man's alibi and he was released after being questioned.
 According to the ombudsman's report, when Chesney was stopped at a police checkpoint in September 1972, a sniffer dog found traces of explosives in his car.
 The police officers involved in the original police investigation suspected the following: